The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 - Inaugural Classic Wallabies Luncheon.

-- SEAT celebrates 20 years of sharing vital safety and injury prevention messages with Queensland school students.
+- SEAT celebrates 20 years of sharing vital injury prevention messages with Queensland school students.

 - SEAT receives the Community Organisation Award during Disability Action Week.